 The British Crown Jewels displayed at the Tower of London contain several famous gemstones.
 The Koh-i-Noor diamond came originally from Indian mines.
 Its name means "mountain of lights" for its dazzling pure white color and near-flawless beauty.
 It was given to Queen Victoria and set in the crown by Albert.
 Like many other famous jewels, it carries a curse.
 It's said that if a man wears it he will die.
 Only women of the British royal family have ever worn it.
 After Queen Elizabeth, it will pass to Kate, Duchess of Cambridge.

 The Black Prince Ruby in the Imperial State Crown of England is also called the "Imposter Ruby."
 It isn't a ruby at all, but a huge spinel.
 Mined in what is now modern Tajikistan, it originally belonged to the Moorish Prince of Granada.
 It passed through several hands before coming to the son of England's Edward III where it was given its present name.

 One more gemstone became famous only in the 20th century.
 La Peregrina Pearl was found by an African slave in the Gulf of Panama in the 16th century.
 It passed through so many hands it was given the name Peregrina meaning "wanderer."
 Philip of Spain gave it to Queen "Bloody" Mary of England, then took it back to Spain when she died.
 It was later looted from Spain by Napoleon.
 It continued its "wandering" until Richard Burton bought it in 1969 for a mere $37,000.
 He gave it to Elizabeth Taylor who had it set in a gorgeous necklace.
 After her death, it sold at auction for 11 million dollars in 2011.

-These stones were famous for their size, their beauty, their perfection and, in part, who wore them.
+These stones were famous for their size, their beauty, their perfection, and, in part, who wore them.
 All gemstones become personalized by their owners and have a story to tell.
-What is your favorite gemstone and your story?
+What are your favorite gemstone and your story?
 Contact us and let us help you find out.